 Executive Branch Foreign Policy

-National Security Council Coordination
+National Security Council Role

 An Independent Team to Decode Government

-GovFacts is a nonpartisan site focused on making government concepts and policies easier to understand — and government programs easier to access.
+GovFacts is a nonpartisan site focused on making government concepts and policies easier to understand — and programs easier to access.

-Our articles are referenced by trusted think tanks and publications including Brookings, CNN, Forbes, Fox News, The Hill, and USA Today.
+Our articles are referenced by .gov and .mil websites as well as trusted think tanks and publications including Brookings, CNN, Forbes, Fox News, Pew Research, Snopes, The Hill, and USA Today.

 All Articles on Executive Branch Foreign Policy